 We have a large and dedicated team of volunteers; almost 600 people regularly give time to volunteer at the hospitals in a variety of roles.

-They make a huge contribution to all aspects of hospital life, from patient care to running the hospitals' shops and radio stations, and fundraising for extra equipment.
+They make a huge contribution to all aspects of hospital life, from patient interaction to running the hospitals' shops and radio stations, and fundraising for extra equipment.

 And it's not just patients and the organisation who benefit.
 Volunteering is a rewarding experience that can transform your life by providing a new focus, new skills, new friends and the satisfaction of knowing that you are helping other people.